 - Email campaigns

 - Product packaging

 - Employee uniforms

-These three best practices provide a basic structure for how to successfully approach your rebranding initiative.
-For additional insight and support, consider bringing on an agency partner, as the rebranding process can be multifaced and difficult to navigate internally.
+These three best practices provide a foundation for how to successfully approach a rebranding initiative.
+For additional insight and support, consider bringing on an agency partner, as the rebranding process can be multi-faceted and difficult to navigate internally.

 Rebranding Delivers Competitive Edge for Innovative Software Company

 Monolith Software, a provider of carrier-grade, digital service assurance solutions for the network monitoring and management market, needed to undergo a rebranding that would better resonate with the technology industry and position it as an innovative, dynamic and entrepreneurial company.
 It enlisted Roop & Co. to develop a new name, logo and tagline, key messaging, marketing collateral and a website redesign.